 \section{Gaussian processes background}

-We first provide a brief introduction to Gaussian Processes (GPs).
+We first provide a brief introduction to the main components of our model.
 Detailed explanations are deferred to the Appendix.
-We denote scalars with lower-case letters (e.g., $x$), vectors with bold lower-case letters (e.g., $\rvx$), and matrices with bold capital letters (e.g., $\rmX$).
-In general, $\rvy=[y_1,...,y_N]^T$ denotes the vector of labels, and $\rmX \in \sR^{N\times d}$ the design matrix with $N$ data points whose $i^{th}$ row is $\rvx_i$.
+Scalars are denoted with lower-case letters (e.g., $x$), vectors with bold lower-case letters (e.g., $\rvx$), and matrices with bold capital letters (e.g., $\rmX$).
+In general, $\rvy=[y_1,...,y_N]^T$ is the vector of labels, and $\rmX \in \sR^{N\times d}$ is the design matrix with $N$ data points whose $i^{th}$ row is $\rvx_i$.

 \textbf{Gaussian processes.} GPs map input points to target output values via a random latent function $f$. $f$ is assumed to follow a Gaussian process prior $f\sim\mathcal{GP}(m(\rvx),~k(\rvx,\rvx'))$, where the evaluation vector of $f$ on $\rmX$, $\rvf=[f(\rvx_1),...,f(\rvx_N)]^T$, has a Gaussian distribution $\rvf\sim\mathcal{N}(\boldsymbol{\mu},~\bK)$ with means $\boldsymbol{\mu}_i=m(\rvx_i)$ and covariance $\bK_{ij}=k(\rvx_i,\rvx_j)$.
 The mean $m(\rvx)$ is often set to be the constant zero function, and the kernel $k(\rvx,\rvx')$ is a positive semi-definite function.
 The target values are assumed to be independent when conditioned on $\rvf$.
 For Gaussian process regression the likelihood is Gaussian, $p(y|f)=\mathcal{N}(f,~\sigma^2)$.
 Therefore, the posterior $p(f|y,\rmX)$ is also Gaussian, and both the marginal and the predictive distributions have known analytic expressions.
 This is one of the main motivations behind using GPs, as most other Bayesian models have intractable inference.